-Universities in The Netherlands are interested in attracting motivated students to study at their institutions.
+Universities in The Netherlands are interested in attracting motivated students from all over the world.
 Therefore, the requirements for prospective students are transparent and there are no intake exams.

 Most universities require students to: